Jhsmit/PymageJ/README.md

 ```

 The returned ```roi_obj``` is an ROIObject depending on the type of ROI.
-Currently only reading rectangle and freehand are supported
+Currently only reading rectangle and freehand are supported.

 **Writing ROI files:**